-My primary interest as an artist is to create space within an artwork, which lends a unique, archetypal, specific territory that provides a foundation for reflecting on universal phenomena, such as identity in connection to a place, processes of remembering and forgetting, production and relativity of knowledge, decomposition of language, the void of human presence and decay of space.
+My primary interest as an artist is to create space within an artwork which lends a unique, archetypal, specific territory that provides a foundation for reflecting on universal phenomena, such as identity in connection to a place, processes of remembering and forgetting, production and relativity of knowledge, the void of human presence and decay of space.
 My artifacts originate from the traces I find—traces of place, of memory, of ideas and of time, traces of a culturally shaped life story that together comprise something of universal recognition, meaning and value.
 My works are grounded on a modus operandi that occupies different positions in different moments.
 My installations are heterotopias; they are based on navigation across a universe of signs and meanings, and inhabit spaces in between, rather than occupying any single place.

 I strongly believe that art is a medium for dealing with those issues within a society, which cannot be addressed through political or social dialogue.
 Art should provide a space for the production of individual and collective insights, relative to the canonized worldviews and governing social and individual contexts.